-Our Rugby section consists of the two teams Under 16 and Youth.
+Our Rugby section consists of two teams Under 16 and Youth.
 During trials, the best Rugby players from all our member clubs are chosen to represent Boys’ and Girls’ Clubs of Wales at international tournaments.

 Our Football section is split into Girls’ and Boys’ teams.
 The representative football squads are chosen during trials from all our member clubs.
 All age groups frequently take part in the historic fixture against the Boys’ and Girls’ Clubs of Scotland.

-Cross Country and Athletics
+Cross Country & Athletics

-Every summer Boys’ and Girls’ Clubs of Wales is hosting a major Athletic competition, the Clubs for Young People Championship which is UK wide.
+Every summer Boys’ and Girls’ Clubs of Wales hosts a major Athletic competition, the Clubs for Young People Championship UK wide.

-Boxing is a traditional sport in the Boys’ Clubs since the early beginnings.
-It is a fantastic sport to engage young people in a worthwhile activity and many of the Wales World Champions have started their career in one of our affiliated clubs.
+Boxing is a traditional sport in the Boys’ Clubs since its early beginnings.
+It is a fantastic sport to engage young people in and many of the Welsh World Champions have started their career in one of our affiliated clubs.